Craterus

 EARLY LIFE

-Craterus was born in the region of Orestis in 362BCE, born to a nobleman of high military pedigree curiously also named Alexander.
+Craterus was born in the region of Orestis in 362 BCE, to a nobleman of high military pedigree—curiously, also named Alexander.
 He was several years older than the king he would come to serve.
-Although little is definitively known about his early life from any of the sources, he hailed from a noble Macedonian family, linked to influential aristocratic networks at the court of Philip II, Alexander’s father.
+Although little is definitively known about his early life from the surviving sources, he hailed from a noble Macedonian family linked to influential aristocratic networks at the court of Philip II, Alexander’s father.

 ALEXANDER’S CAMPAIGN